 If that doesn't work, check that we have the correct email address listed as the domain owner.
 This email address could be different than the email address you use to log into your site.

 - Click the suspended domain.

-- Click Registration Information.
+- Click Edit in the Registration information section.

-- Check that the email address listed under Owner Contact is correct.
+- Check that the email address listed under Owner is correct.
 If you see any typos or errors, click it to edit.